mitranim/wordplay/readme.md

 riproduce (when parents die while giving birth or get eaten by offspring) © M

-escapegoat (refuses to be a sacrifice) © M
+escapegoat (refuses to be a sacrifice; some sort of feigned and abstruse excuse) © M

 scapegoad © M